Yemen

 Healthcare

-International Medical Corps helps primary, secondary and tertiary healthcare facilities remain functional.
-We provide a range of services, including maternal and child healthcare, sexual and reproductive health services, mental health and psychosocial support, and prevention and control of communicable and non-communicable diseases.
-We deliver chemotherapy and other supportive drugs to cancer patients.
+International Medical Corps helps primary, secondary and tertiary healthcare facilities in Yemen remain functional.
+We provide a range of services, including maternal and newborn healthcare, and prevention and control of communicable and noncommunicable diseases.
+We also provide chemotherapy and other supportive drugs to cancer patients.

-We provide essential medical supplies to health facilities and support sustainable energy solutions by installing solar panels to facilitate the storage of medicines and nutrition supplies under ideal temperature conditions.
-These interventions support immunisation campaigns for children and women.
+We provide essential medical supplies to health facilities, and support sustainable energy solutions by installing solar panels to facilitate the storage of medicines, vaccines and nutrition supplies under ideal temperature conditions.
+These interventions support immunisation campaigns for women and children.

-Mobile medical units provide us with the flexibility to help internally displaced persons (IDPs) and those who reside in hard-to-reach areas and are unable to reach static healthcare centers.
+Mobile medical units provide us with the flexibility to help IDPs and those who reside in remote areas.

 Nutrition

-We support the treatment of severe acute malnutrition (SAM) and moderate acute malnutrition (MAM) among children aged 6 months to 5 years, as well as among pregnant and lactating women (PLWs), through outpatient therapeutic and targeted supplementary feeding programmes.
-We refer children with SAM requiring further treatment due to medical complications to stabilisation centres, working in coordination with WHO and UNICEF.
+We support the treatment of severe acute malnutrition (SAM) and moderate acute malnutrition (MAM) among children aged 6 months to 5 years, as well as among pregnant and lactating women (PLWs), through outpatient therapeutic and targeted supplementary-feeding programs.
+We refer children with SAM requiring further treatment due to medical complications to stabilisation centres, working in coordination with the World Health Organization and UNICEF.

 We also support infant and young-child feeding (IYCF) spaces that provide individual counselling to PLWs and encourage them to adopt optimal feeding practices for their children during the first 1,000 days of life.
 To prevent malnutrition at the household level, our community health and nutrition networks actively detect and refer cases while promoting IYCF and hygiene practices among women and caregivers.